-In this Oscar nominated 1970s film drama for Best Film, a news anchorman has a breakdown on air, and becomes a rating winner.
+In this Oscar nominated 1970s film drama for Best Film, a news anchorman has a breakdown on air and becomes a rating winner.

-This film, made two years after The Towering Inferno (1974) which made a sly reference to architects’ then obsession with designing supertall buildings.
-Network (1976) made a not so subtle dig at the television network companies and their obsession with winning the ratings war in this chilling almost prophetic film of television to come.
+This film was made two years after The Towering Inferno (1974), a film which made a sly reference to architects’ then obsession with designing supertall buildings.
+Network (1976) made a not so subtle dig at the television network companies and their obsession with winning the rating war.
+This was in this chilling almost prophetic film telling of television to come.
 Like The Towering Inferno, Network stars Faye Dunaway and William Holden as part of a 1970s ensemble cast.
-The reminder of the cast includes Ned Beatty, Peter Finch and Robert Duvall.
+The remainder of the cast includes Ned Beatty, Peter Finch and Robert Duvall.

-Network starts with one of those great split screen moments, with the screen divided into four each representing the four different network evening news programmes.
-These included the Union Broadcasting System (UBS) Network – the fictional network which this film relates to – the others being real life ones.
+Network starts with one of those great split-screen moments, with the screen divided into four each representing the four different network evening news programmes.
+These included the Union Broadcasting System (UBS) Network – the fictional network which this film relates to – the others being real-life ones.
 This satirical tale tells of UBS Evening News’ anchorman Howard Beale (Finch) and his rise and fall in show business.

 Beale reports in his next broadcast that he has been fired and will shoot himself in the show the following week – before being manhandled off-screen – to the horror of the audience and the off-screen crew at the network company.
-Off air its panic, and footsteps with the appearance of one of the UBS Executive Vice Presidents, Frank Hackett (Duvall) going ballistic demanding that Beale is taken off air and is fired with immediate effect.
+Off-air its panic, and footsteps with the appearance of one of the UBS Executive Vice Presidents, Frank Hackett (Duvall) going ballistic demanding that Beale is taken off the air and is fired with immediate effect.

 Schumacher meets Diana Christensen (Faye Dunaway) – who works as Vice President in programming at a screening.
 Christensen is passionate about developing a sensational real life show on terrorism as related by the terrorists themselves.
 A call comes through from Beale apologising for the incident and he is given a chance to redeem himself on air.
 In a meeting with Hackett and the other UBS company big wigs, Schumacher is horrified to learn his news department is subject to major cuts.
 He is dismayed he wasn’t briefed earlier.

-However on his final news show, Beale goes off on a full-scale rant talking about his suicidal plans and claiming everything is “bullshit”.
+However, on his final news show, Beale goes off on a full-scale rant talking about his suicidal plans and claiming everything is “bullshit”.
 The public taking to heart one of his phrases “I’m as mad as hell, and I’m not going to take this anymore!” and many people accepting his invitation to shout it from the rooftops.

 Schumacher and Christensen then go on a date – despite Schumacher being married – where she confesses a student crush on him and the pair sleep together.
-The network however is now led by Hackett hand over Schumacher’s news show to be developed by Christensen.
+The network however is now led by Hackett then hand over Schumacher’s news show to be developed by Christensen.
 Beale becomes an instant overnight celebrity with his own magazine type show where he stirs the public’s feeling with his increasingly unhinged rants.
 He is seen as a prophet…

 This film has a fantastic moral edge to it, with Holden as Schumacher appearing to be the only one with any work ethics in this television behind the scenes tale.
-However his morals surprisingly were lacking in his bedroom antics with him falling into bed with Christensen after possibly the most contrived chat up line out, risking his 25-year-old marriage in the process.
+However, his morals surprisingly were lacking in his bedroom antics with him falling into bed with Christensen after possibly the most contrived chat up line out, risking his 25-year-old marriage in the process.

-Christensen came over as a horrible, work obsessed woman with no feeling for anyone including Max.
-She even talked about her work in her love-making scene with Schumacher.
-In this behaviour, Holden stresses showed the weakness in this woman’s character.
-She was ambitious and passionate about her work sort of like an Anti-Becky in another film but relating to a failing TV show, Morning Glory (2010).
-In Morning Glory, Rachel McAdams plays Becky who like Christensen is enthusiastic about gaining ratings.
-However instead of taking advantage of her anchorman in a negative way she discovers his positive attributes and gently encourages him.
-This led to a wonderful, sweet conclusion.
-And possibly more of this guilty pleasure at a later date.
 Christensen in contrast with her lack of understanding of human nature took advantage of an unwell man.
 Duvall’s Hackett came over as quite powerful and ruthless – getting the admiration from Christensen – and clashing with the more strong but more stable Schumacher.
 Duvall as Hackett shouted in almost every scene he acted in, which was a bit unnerving but added to his odiousness.

 Weeper Rating: /10